smuth4/smuth.me/content/post/using-shush-as-a-crontab-wrapper.rst

 Basically how it works is that there's a designated directory that holds all the shush configuration files.
 These files can be named anything, although I usually have them be extensionless for simplicity.
 You can then run any of these files with ``shush -c <directory> <config_file_name>``.
 If you use the default directory of ``$HOME/.shush/``, you can just run ``shush <config_file_name>``.
 However, in order to have the config file run regularly, you need to set the ``schedule`` setting, and run ``shush -c <directory> -u`` to update the crontab file.

-The `man page`_ has some more documentation, but I'll at least break down the example config file make it more understandable.
+The `man page`_ has some more documentation, but I'll at least break down the example config file to make it more understandable.

 Set the command ``shush -c /etc/shush -u`` to run every day at 9 PM: